Jchegenye/oxygene-portal/README.md

     git clone https://github.com/Jchegenye/oxygene-portal.git

-Switch to the laravel folder first
+Switch to the server-side-app folder first

-    cd oxygene-portal/laravel
+    cd oxygene-portal/server-side-app

 Install all the dependencies using composer